ricardorlg/VetClinicTests/README.md

 1. Goes to [Run PetClinic Automated Tests](https://github.com/ricardorlg/VetClinicTests/actions/workflows/build_and_test.yml)
 2. Click on the `Run workflow` button
-3. You can choose to run the tests in headless mode or not by selecting the desired option in the input field.
-By default, the tests will run in headless mode.
-4. Click on the `Run workflow` button
+3. Click on the `Run workflow` button
-5. Wait for the tests to finish
+4. Wait for the tests to finish
-6. The test report will be published in [GitHub Pages](https://ricardorlg.github.io/VetClinicTests/)
+5. The test report will be published in [GitHub Pages](https://ricardorlg.github.io/VetClinicTests/)